z3c0/vistos_legacy/README.md

-# V
+# Vistos

-V (or quinque) is a module for downloading data on U. S. politicians.
+Vistos is a module for downloading data on U. S. politicians.
 V's goal is to empower U. S. citizens by providing an easier route for accessing the information necessary to hold public officials more accountable.
 This is to be accomplished by

 1) utilizing public data sources to gather information about public officials, and
 2) consolidating that information in a way that's easy to code around.

-As programming isn't exactly a ubiquitous skill, it cannot go without saying that V should only be considered a small, but fundamental, step in the far-greater goal of creating a more politically-informed populace.
-There is much more work to be done to fully realize such a goal, so V merely seeks to provide the foundation for said work.
+As programming isn't exactly a ubiquitous skill, it cannot go without saying that Vistos should only be considered a small, but fundamental, step in the far-greater goal of creating a more politically-informed populace.
+There is much more work to be done to fully realize such a goal, so Vistos merely seeks to provide the foundation for said work.

 Interested?
-Jump to the [samples](#tutorial) below to learn how to set up V.
+Jump to the [samples](#tutorial) below to learn how to set up Vistos.

 ***